Nationals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Nationals have a record of 5-2.
+- In eight games as the underdog over the last 10 matchups, the Nationals have a record of 5-3.

+- When it comes to the over/under, the Nationals and their foes are 5-5-0 in their previous 10 contests.

-- The previous 10 Nationals games have not had a spread set by bookmakers.
+- The Nationals' previous 10 contests have not had a runline posted by sportsbooks.

 Read More About This Game